HatsuSixty/Ldays/README.md

 ENJOY
 ```

+When the text is fully typed, the PC get a BSOD.

 # Compiling

 I used Visual Studio 2022 community to code this malware.
 Here is the guide to compile this project.